Stephanie-Chou/DBCnotes/AngularandRails.md

 ## Comparing Angular to Underscore Templates
 What have we been doing before?
-When we create a fully fledged web app with a backend and a front end, You have views and controllers.
+When we create a fully fledged web app with a backend and a front end, You have models, views and controllers.
 You need to do a couple of things to make this all work: make a, AJAX call to the database, store some of the request return data front end (if necessary), and then render your view.
+This same MVC structure holds true for Angular, but in a far more concise way.

 Lets say you want to get a page that shows all your blog posts.
 It looks like as follows:

-**Non Angular Controller of sorts**
+###Non Angular Controller of sorts
 ```js
 var App = {
   init: function(){